grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

 Johnny: Agree.
 And, we need to maintain the composition root which just stopped compiling.
-This is because the constructor of a `TicketOffice` is invoked there and it needs uptading as well:
+This is because the constructor of a `TicketOffice` is invoked there and it needs an update as well:

 ```csharp
 public class Application